In this guide

 Adult Dependants’ Grant - you can only apply for Adult Dependants’ Grant if you have a partner or another adult who is financially dependent on you.
 And you can only apply for this grant once.
 The maximum amount you could get is £3,094 per year but this will depend on your household income and course intensity.

 Disabled Students’ Allowances - these are available to students to cover the additional study-related costs you may have as a direct result of a disability, long-term health condition, mental health condition or specific learning difficulty.The amount you get isn’t based on your household income.
 It’s based on your individual needs and your course intensity.
-The following table shows the types of help and the maximum amounts available for part-time study.
+The following table shows the types of help and the maximum amounts available for full-time study.

 |Allowance||Maximum amount available|